Online syllabus: http://www.cs.cornell.edu/people/sengers/Teaching/INFO4240/index.php

 What alternative framings of technology innovation exist if we stop assuming Silicon Valley is its center?

 All homework assignments will be submitted through the on-line Course Management System.
-If you log in and do not see our course listed, please contact Leo at lk423 @ cornell.edu or as a private message to the course instructors on piazza and request to be added to CMS.
+If you log in and do not see our course listed, please contact Samir at sp966 @ cornell.edu or as a private message to the course instructors on piazza and request to be added to CMS.

 Over the course of the semester, you will document your thoughts and ideas in response to the readings in the form of design responses.
-These are both informal documents.
-A design response identifies a specific idea from the reading that caught your attention, and exploring its implications through a rough design sketch, annotated with thoughts about how the design relates to, extends, challenges, or otherwise explores the idea you chose to respond to.
-Every Sunday starting Sept 17, you will submit responses to your choice of 2 of the upcoming week's readings; on weeks where there is only one class, you only need to submit one response.
+A design response is an informal document which identifies a specific idea from the reading that caught your attention, and explores its implications through a rough design sketch, annotated with thoughts about how the design relates to, extends, challenges, or otherwise explores the idea you chose to respond to.
+Every Monday and Wednesday starting Sept 10, you will submit a single design response to your choice of 1 of the next day's readings.
 You should expect each design response to take about 20-30 minutes to execute.
+On days when there are no readings, there are no design responses due.

-In the first unit of the course, we will build up to full design responses through predesign responses, in which you identify and respond to an idea of your choice from the text in simple written form.
-You will also hand in predesign responses rather than full design responses on weeks when you have a miniproject due.
+In the first unit of the course, we will build up to full design responses through writing responses, in which you identify and respond to an idea of your choice from the text in simple written form.
+You will also hand in writing responses rather than full design responses on the Monday after you have a miniproject due.

-Your participation in class is not directly graded, but it is essential to your success in the course.
-This is not a lecture course; the class format is interactive and activities-based.
+Your participation in class is essential to your success in the course.
 In class we will analyze, build on, and debate about the course readings; practice design skills; work on homeworks; and engage in other activities to aid your facility in the course material.
+We cover material in lecture that is not available through any other means.
 If you miss class, you are strongly recommended to review not only the class slides (which are often minimalist) but also notes from one of your co-students.

 Over the course of the semester, you will have 5 design mini-projects which will help you develop facility in the design methods we are learning about in the course.
 For example, you may develop a design activity, try it out in class on your classmates, and then document the results.

 The final exam will be a written exam involving a critically engaged design analysis and exploration on an assigned topic in current events.
-The exam, minus the topic, will be released in November so that you can prepare for it.
+The exam questions, minus the topic, will be released in November so that you can prepare for it.

 Grading is not just a matter of numbers, but also of judgment.
 The instructor reserves the right to adjust grades by up to half a letter grade based on knowledge of your performance not summed up in this tidy formula.